 The only thing I’d like to talk is the probable reason that Chinese decided to go with Mauser style sight and full-length handguard comes outs of the rifle trials conducted in 1903.

 In the early 1903, China conducted comparison tests to determine the caliber and the action for the their future small caliber repeating rifle.
 The test results featured Japanese Arisaka 6.5 caliber and Mauser Mod.03 bolt action.
 A Japanese military observer, who attended the test, reported to Ministry of the Army said that China planed to adopt a new rifle which should be in 6.5 or 7 m/m caliber with Mauser 1903 bolt action, rear sight and handguard.
 This test was not intended for Manchu Arisaka rifle contract, but it must influence Yuan’s preference.
 Chinese prefer Mauser sight because of the marks on the side walls of the rear sight which the instructor can use to instruct soldiers aiming while in training.

 An analysis of Serial number

-If my speculation is correct meaning the actual quantity of “Kuangthsu 29th year made” and “Kuangthsu 31st year made” rifles is 30500.
+Based on my research, the actual quantity of “Kuangthsu 29th year made” and “Kuangthsu 31st year made” rifles is 30500.
 Plus 4000 “Kuangthsu 32nd year made” rifles sold to General Liu, the total number of Manchu Arisaka is up to 34500.

 Imperial Japan Ministry of Army Archives, 陸軍省大日記 Meiji Year 36-40